Alexander Fraser (died 1623)

+Most sources attest that he died on the 12th of April 1623, though some state July 1623.

 There is a portrait of him depicted around the year 1597, including a small dog.
 The National Museum of Scotland has a pair of small miniatures of Alexander Fraser and his wife Magdalen Ogilvie.
 These were probably originally set within lockets of gold enamel work like similar Scottish examples.

 Marriages and children

 Fraser married Magdalen Ogilvie, daughter of Walter Ogilvie of Dunlugas.
 He married a second wife Elizabeth Maxwell in 1606, a daughter of John, Lord Herries, and widow of John Gordon of Lochinvar.
 Her son, Robert Gordon of Lochinvar was knighted at Stirling in 1594.

 The children of Alexander Fraser and Magdalen Ogilvie included: